NormalVR/Normcore-Documentation/docs/room/disconnect-events.md

 Triggered when an older client receives a new error type it doesn't recognize.

 - **errorCode**; A string containing the error code that was returned by the server.

+## Quickmatch Events

+These disconnect events are specific to [Quickmatch](../guides/quickmatch) connections.

+### QuickmatchRoomGroupNameEmpty
+Triggered when attempting to connect with an empty room group name.

+### QuickmatchRoomGroupNameInvalidLength
+Occurs when a room group name exceeds the valid length of 1-32 characters.

+- **length**: The length of the room group name supplied.

+### QuickmatchRoomGroupNameFormatInvalid
+Triggered when a room group name contains invalid characters.
+Room group names must start with a letter and contain only letters, numbers, hyphens, and underscores.

+- **reason**: A string containing the reason the room group name was rejected.

+### QuickmatchRoomCodeEmpty
+Triggered when attempting to connect with an empty room code.

+### QuickmatchRoomCodeInvalidLength
+Occurs when a room code has an invalid length.

+- **length**: The length of the room code supplied.

+### QuickmatchRoomCodeFormatInvalid
+Triggered when a room code has an invalid format.

+- **roomCode**: The room code that was rejected.

+### QuickmatchCapacityInvalid
+Occurs when the specified room capacity is outside the valid range of 1-500.

+- **capacity**: The capacity value that was rejected.

+### QuickmatchRoomNotFound
+Triggered when attempting to join a Quickmatch room that no longer exists.
+This can only occur when directly joining an existing room using `ConnectDirectlyToQuickmatchRoom()` or `Connect()` with a Quickmatch room name.
+It will not occur when using `ConnectToNextAvailableQuickmatchRoom()`.

+- **requestedRoomName**: The name of the room that was requested.

+### QuickmatchRoomFull
+Occurs when attempting to join a Quickmatch room that is already at maximum capacity.